mmcc-xx/BirdCAGE/README.md

 letter or whatever.

 ## To Do
-- I'm planning to work on a "sattelite recorder" based on the ESP32 platform.
+- I'm planning to work on a "satelite recorder" based on the ESP32 platform.
 It'll probably need a different interface to upload audio to avoid interference between the audio and WiFi.
 - Somehow integrate with the video based bird identification app [WhosAtMyFeeder](https://github.com/mmcc-xx/WhosAtMyFeeder)
 - User requested enhancements - request away!